boriskaus/MagmaThermoKinematics.jl/docs/src/man/zircon_growth.md

 # Compute zircon ages

-MagmaThermoKinematics has 3 ways to cpmpute zircon ages:
+MagmaThermoKinematics has 3 ways to compute zircon ages:

 1. Following the method of Oscar Lovera ("UCLA" method)
 2. Following the method of Gregor Weber & coworkers ("Geneva" method)